 - Avoid driving and doing other tasks or actions that call for alertness while you take diphenhydramine and ibuprofen.

 - Avoid drinking alcohol while taking diphenhydramine and ibuprofen.

 - Talk with your doctor before you use other drugs and natural products that slow your actions.

 - Do not use with other products that have diphenhydramine.

-- This medicine may raise the chance of heart and blood vessel side effects like heart attack and stroke.
-If these happen, they can be deadly.
-The risk of these side effects may be greater if you have heart disease or risks for heart disease.
-However, the risk may also be raised in people who do not have heart disease or risks for heart disease.
-The risk of these health problems can happen as soon as the first weeks of using diphenhydramine and ibuprofen and may be greater with higher doses or with long-term use.
+- This medicine may raise the risk of heart and blood vessel problems like heart attack and stroke.
+These effects can be deadly.
+The risk may be greater if you have heart disease or risks for heart disease.
+However, it can also be raised even if you do not have heart disease or risks for heart disease.
+The risk can happen within the first weeks of using diphenhydramine and ibuprofen and may be greater with higher doses or long-term use.
 Do not use diphenhydramine and ibuprofen right before or after bypass heart surgery.